 Other transportation services are provided through several agencies including serving our aging population, people with development disabilities, veterans, victims of domestic violence and more.
 By pooling these funds at the state or regional level, and contracting with Ohio’s public transit systems to provide these services, Ohio can take a more holistic approach to meeting Ohio’s transportation needs.
 Until this approach is authorized by the Ohio General Assembly, United Way of Greater Lorain County can assist local coordination of resources through a Mobility Management grant from the Ohio Department of Transportation.

 United Way of Greater Lorain County Position

-United Way of Greater Lorain County (UWGLC) supports a countywide transit system with transportation hubs in Elyria, Lorain and Oberlin, dial-a-ride services in other communities to link people to these hubs.
-The system will provide regular routes to serve the needs of residents to get to work, school, shopping and healthcare.
+United Way of Greater Lorain County (UWGLC) supports a county-wide flexible transit system operated through a public-private partnership that continually responds to changes in demand using a common information system.
+The system will serve the needs of residents to get to work, school, shopping and healthcare.